ademdc/e-commercePHP/README.md

-e-commerce app with PHP, MySQL
+E-commerce app with PHP, MySQL